jtrauntvein/cross-platform-build/README.md

 * source (string, required): Specifies the path to the source SVG format file.
 * dest (string, required): Specifies the path to the destination PNG file.
 * sizes (number[], optional): Specifies the sizes for the bitmap files to be included within the icon format.
 If not specified, the function will default to [ 16, 32, 48, 64, 128, 256 ]
-* options (object, required): Must specify the value of the options argument to the makefile.js function.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 The return value will be the object created to track the target.